ten-protocol/go-ten/design/fast_finality.md

 * Select a design for preventing value extraction (see the section `Designs considering for preventing value-extraction`, below)
-* How do we ensure the sequencer distributes all light batches to all nodes?
 * Do the light batches need to be linked to the latest block that was fed into the enclave?
-* How do we achieve high-availability of the sequencer, both for the enclave and for the host?
-How do we prevent denial-of-service attacks on both?
+* How do we prevent denial-of-service attacks on the sequencer?
 * How do we prevent attackers from "gumming up" the sequencer's enclaves with random, fake light-batches?
-* How do we address the issue of lost transactions during failover?

 ## Appendices